zhilongjia/DNMF/README.md

 # DNMF
-Discriminant Nonnegative Matrix Factorization
+DNMF: Discriminant Non-Negative Matrix Factorization

-The DNMF is to extend the Non-negative Matrix Factorization algorithm in order to extract features that enforce not only the spatial locality, but also the separability between classes in a discriminant manner.
+Discriminant Non-Negative Matrix Factorization is to extend the Non-negative Matrix Factorization algorithm in order to extract features that enforce not only the spatial locality, but also the separability between classes in a discriminant manner.

 ![Type 1 motiflogo](figure/DNMF.png)